Intellectual disability factsheet

 Diagnosis

-• name and remember pictures
+• naming and remembering pictures

-• complete puzzles and patterns
+• completing puzzles and patterns

-• answer questions
+• answering questions

-• perform independent and everyday activities of living.
+• doing independent and everyday living skills.

 Treatment